ZgTong/IssueCreatingBoard/README.md

 ---

-# SitemateQuiz Project Setup
+# Sitemate Quiz Setup

-Follow these steps to set up and run the SitemateQuiz project.
+Please follow these steps to set up and run the SitemateQuiz project.

 ## Prerequisites